 This is where it could get a little complicated, but the best thing to do is to consider the average, most common height.
 This would mean you would hang the artwork 60 to 65 inches from the floor.
 This will allow the picture or artwork to be eye-level viewing to most people.

 The Scale of Your Space

-Even though eye level is the most common practice for hanging artwork, there may be some exceptions to that rule and several places that the rule just doesn’t work.
+Even though eye level is the most common practice for hanging artwork, there may be some exceptions to that rule and several places where the rule just doesn’t work.
 If you have extremely high vaulted ceilings as we do, you may want to move eye level up a few inches.

-This will help the art from looking so out of portion with the room.
+This will help the art from looking so out of proportion with the room.
 This is also where you would consider the size of the art you hang.
 You should choose a piece of art that is proportional to the size of your room or the area in which you are hanging it.

 How Does it Relate to Everything Around